p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0714 Visualisations for the presentation.md

 - $D$ is the directivity, describing the extent to which the search pattern has been smeared in a direction.
 This has the effect of drawing an isotropic search ($D=0$) into an ellipsoidal search (large $D$) and eventually into a line (infinite $D$).
 - $I$ is the "isolation", or the degree to which the search pattern is confined to the sector.
 Where adjusting $D$ squished a circle into an ellipse, adjusting $I$ eventually causes a complete wedge shape.
 - $\theta_s$ is the search direction.
 Given we're working at a keyboard with four direction keys, $\theta_s$ will be 0 rad for the `D` key, π/2 rad for the `W` key, π rad for the `A` key, etc.
 - $\theta_d$ is half of the nominal included angle of the search sector.
 This is π/4 radians, or 45°, for our case with four cardinal search directions.
-Essentially, this mean that pressing a key is going to look in a given direction but allowing ±45° either side of centre.
+Essentially, this means that pressing a key is going to look in a given direction but allowing ±45° either side of centre.
 Where $N$ is the number of cardinal directions (number of keys), $\theta_d = \frac{2\pi}{2N}$.

 This gives rise to the following cost function $c(\theta, r)$.
 We'll use this function to calculate the 'cost' of a given point.
 (The next jump target will be the lowest-cost point — this has already been documented by James.)